pxp9/pxp9.github.io/content/2025-09-20-fibonacci-calculation.md

 178502649656846143791255889261670949781
 ```

-It seems everything is correct, for `100`, but things are getting weird for `200`, what the hell the same algorithm gives different result ?
+It seems everything is correct, for `100`, but things are getting weird for `200`.
+What the hell the same algorithm gives different result ?

 The answer is called overflow.
 Since Rust is working with limited size integers it overflows for big numbers.

 Why Elixir does not have this problem ?
 It is because Elixir integers are dynamically sized.
 It creates a little bit of overhead because you must do allocations to fit the integer, but it allows you to have an "infinite" integer.
-I recommend this read [Learning Elixir: Understanding Numbers](https://dev.to/abreujp/understanding-numbers-in-elixir-na5), in order to have better understanding of what Elixir is doing.
+I recommend this read [Learning Elixir: Understanding Numbers](https://dev.to/abreujp/understanding-numbers-in-elixir-na5), in order to have a better understanding of what Elixir is doing.

-then I wondered, What if I can make the same Elixir behaviour in Rust ?
+Then I wondered, What if I can make the same Elixir behaviour in Rust ?

 Thankfully, there are already super smart people in the Rust ecosystem that thought about
 this problem, and I observed that there was already a `crate` for this `num_bigint`.